Samuel-Phillips/logic-con/mansrc/logic-con.md

 :   Dump the expression with Unicode operators and syntax highlighting.

 **wha**, **whatis**
-:   Takes a constraint number, the prints the constraint.
+:   Takes a constraint number, then prints the constraint.

 # SYNTAX